churchilldotexe/Portfolio/src/content/posts/vue.md

     - `<handler>` in this manner is the name of the event handler function.
       E.g. `onClick` , `onChange` , `onSubmit` etc.

+    - `event` can be accessed by adding a parameter to a event handler function.
+It is use to access properties from the DOM.

     - It allows components to listen for user interactions and handle events dynamically.